-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Blue Water Master Fund Ltd. - Blue Capital Global Reinsurance SA-I at December 31, 2016 and 2015, and the results of its operations, changes in its net assets and its cash flows for the years then ended in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Blue Water Master Fund Ltd. - Blue Capital Global Reinsurance SA-I at December 31, 2017 and 2016, and the results of its operations, changes in its net assets and its cash flows for the years then ended in conformity with U.S. generally accepted accounting principles.

-Ernst + Young Ltd.
+/s/ Ernst & Young Ltd. Hamilton, Bermuda March 28, 2018

-March 30, 2017